HenriquePinheiro12/Bible-Quiz/README.md

 # About the project 💡

 Android quiz game developed for the mobile programing classes of my technical course.
 After 2 bimesters I could practice what I´ve learned about Java and Android concepts.
+It´s my first real android project, and marks a new phase on which I´m moving to android native development.
+My future goals are to develop myself in the area and find out what better pleases me!

 ## Screenshots 📸